 10. Green Habits

-Lastly, reassess your kitchen cooking, cleaning, and storage habits.
+Lastly, reassess your cooking, cleaning, and storage habits to create and environmentally-friendly kitchen.
 Habits are often formed before we realize how unhealthy they are for the world around us.

 Here are six suggestions for greener habits in the kitchen: